 Hopefully this mini outing has brought you a moment of happiness.
 If it did, chances are you were taught to feel happy when you were outside because of connections you made there with a key adult or with your friends.
 It turns out there are strong links between the level of enjoyment kids experience in nature, their feelings of overall happiness, and an their inclination toward demonstrating human compassion, according to a study done in Mexico with 300 children ages 9 to 12.

 Benefits of unplugging

-Based on answers to a questionnaire, the study found that children who connected with nature and experienced a sense of joy when outdoors were happier and also were more likely to show kindness and concern for others.
-They were more likely to behave responsibly toward others and to act in altruistic ways.
+Based on answers to a questionnaire, the study found that children who connected with nature and experienced a sense of joy when outdoors.
+In addition, they were happier and also were more likely to show kindness and concern for others.
+They also were more likely to behave responsibly toward others and to act in altruistic ways.

 Activities in nature encourage the development of teamwork, compassion, courage and problem solving at a much higher level than doing practically anything else.
 Where else can you feel the rush of excitement and the calming presence of contentment at the same time?

 Too many of nature’s gifts are taken for granted.
 We decide it’s just easier to plug-in to a website instead of unplugging and engaging with the web of life.
 I guess the questions to ask ourselves are these: “Are our kids lazy?
 Or is it us?”
 Our kids may kick and scream.
-They may complain and pout when we make them step away from the TV or tablet just to watch some Peregrine Falcon fly around.
+They may complain and pout when we make them step away from screens just to watch some Peregrine Falcon fly around.
 They may not see the point or the purpose in our demands.
-But we will know we are providing our children a heightened opportunity to live a long, involved and healthy life.
+But if we unplug our kids, we will know we are providing our children a heightened opportunity to live a long, involved and healthy life.